rpf13/alpstein-mountains/README.md

 - [Kevin Powel](https://www.youtube.com/kepowob) has been a huge inspiration and help in order to understand flexbox, especially the following [video](https://youtu.be/u044iM9xsWU)
 - [CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) has helped me a lot to implement flexbox, their cheatsheet was a great resource!
 - [Custom Youtube Embed Generator](https://www.classynemesis.com/projects/ytembed/) has helped me to get the right code for removing unwanted tracking features on the embedded youtube video as well as set the necessary properties.
+- [How to write a Git Commit Message](https://cbea.ms/git-commit/) has helped to understand the importance of multiline commit messages, which I have have heavily used in the project.

 ### Content